-Being informed about the genetics of dystonia can also be important in the diagnosis and treatment process.
-There are forms of dystonia that are known to be genetically inherited and forms that may or may not have a genetic component—researchers simply cannot confirm or rule it out at this time.
-Currently, several dystonia genes with numerous mutations and other abnormalities have been identified and linked to specific forms of dystonia.
-Click here to download a fact sheet on the genetics of dystonia.
+Individuals with dystonia may be concerned that their children are at risk of inheriting the disorder.
+There are forms of dystonia that are known to be genetic and forms that may or may not have a genetic component—researchers cannot confirm or rule it out at this time.
+More than 200 genes have been linked to dystonia.

-What forms of dystonia are inherited?
+What forms of dystonia are genetic?

-If an individual has a form of dystonia that is known to be genetic then there is a chance that the person may pass the disorder on to his/her children.
+If an individual has a form of dystonia that is known to be genetic then there is a chance that the person may pass the disorder on to his/her biological children.
 This is especially true if other family members exhibit symptoms or are already diagnosed.

 Accelerating Research & Inspiring Hope

 The Dystonia Medical Research Foundation (DMRF) has served the dystonia community since 1976.
 Join us in our global effort to find a cure.